jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 Here

 - drivers.txt is the input file which contains all drivers' information.
+Your program should never change this file.
 - users.txt is the input file which contains all users' information.
+Your program should never change this file.
 - output0.txt is the output file where you print messages to user or driver.
 - output1.txt is the output file where you print the updated drivers information.
 - output2.txt is the output file where you print the updated users information.